hadley31/website/_projects/dfa.md

   - name: Christopher Spradlin
 ---

 Final project for CSCI 3236.
+A web application to wisualize Deterministic Finite Automata created using p5.js.